Today is Day 16 of 31 Days of Sewing School.

-I recently came across an online class for sewing with knits that looks really cool.
+I recently came across an that looks really cool.

 Looking for something soft and cozy?
 Flannel is a great cotton fabric for pajamas, quilt backs and other soft projects.
 Another super soft fabric is minky, a plush polyester that is oh-so-cozy and often used for baby items and quilt backs.